 Although blackheads look like they’re full of dirt, their color is actually due to oxidized corneocytes.
 The clogged material in your pores darkens when it is exposed to oxygen.

 Your pores naturally produce some oil to keep your skin moisturized and healthy.
 Palmer explains that “skin follicles typically contain one hair and a sebaceous gland that produces oil.”
 Blackheads are caused when these pores get clogged with excess oil, dead skin, and bacteria.
+Blackheads can sometimes get mistaken for sebaceous filaments, which can look strikingly similar to blackheads.
 Learn more about what could be causing your blackheads from the list below.

 Build up of dirt, oil, and debris.
 “The primary culprit is actually pore clog accumulation which can be dead skin cells, sebum, and even makeup,” Palmer explains.